dcnieho/HoogeetalSelectionRules/README.md

 ### A. Conditions of Release
 Code is available by permission of the authors.
 Use of code in publications or for the preparation of publications, either digital or hardcopy, must be cited as follows:
-Hooge, I.T.C., Niehorster, D.C., Nyström, M., Andersson, R. & Hessels, R.S. (in press).
+Hooge, I.T.C., Niehorster, D.C., Nyström, M., Andersson, R. & Hessels, R.S.
+(2022).
 Fixation classification: how to merge and select fixation candidates.
-Behavior Research Methods.
+Behavior Research Methods. https://doi.org/10.3758/s13428-021-01723-1
 Furthermore, you must also cite the original paper in which the code was presented, if applicable.
 Refer to the table above for which references apply to particular code.

 ### B. Disclaimer of Liability